andreasphil/routeutil/README.md

 ### Navigating

 Route Util builds on the [`popstate` event](https://developer.mozilla.org/en-US/docs/Web/API/Window/popstate_event) and [`location.hash`](https://developer.mozilla.org/en-US/docs/Web/API/Location/hash).
-While it doesn't provide any functionality for navigation of its own, you can use all of the browsers' standard methods for getting around.
+While it doesn't provide any functionality for navigation of its own, you can use all of the browser's standard methods for getting around.
 For example:

 Links: